 Natural Solutions for Allergies

 The primary function of the immune system is to protect the host from foreign antigens.
-With allergies, the immune system reacts in an inflated manner to antigens because of loss of immune tolerance, and the ensuing immune responses can lead to tissue injury and disease.
+With allergies, the immune system overreacts to antigens because of loss of immune tolerance, and the ensuing immune responses can lead to tissue injury and disease.

 My philosophy is to get to the root cause of immune intolerance using a Functional Medicine approach.

-That said, no one wants to feel miserable so rapid relief from safe supplements to address symptoms can be very powerful!
+That said, no one wants to feel miserable, so rapid relief from safe supplements to address symptoms can be powerful!

-As an aside, quercetin is also being researched for circulation and cardiovascular health.
-It has been shown to increase blood flow via artery dilation, promoting the release of nitric oxide.
+Quercetin is also being researched for circulation and cardiovascular health.
+Quercetin increases blood flow via artery dilation, promoting the release of nitric oxide.
 This action creates greater tissue oxygenation, nutrient flow, and waste removal.
-For this reason, it may also improve symptoms of fatigue and malaise due to poor circulation or in those with anemia or mild hypertension.
+For this reason, it may also improve symptoms of fatigue and malaise because of poor circulation or in those with anemia or mild hypertension.
 Be cautious using quercetin, however, for those already taking blood thinners (e.g. Coumadin, Plavix, or daily aspirin).

 In a supplement, quercetin is often combined with bromelain.
 Bromelain is an extract from pineapples that is a potent anti-inflammatory that also calms the immune system and increases the effectiveness of quercetin.

-Quercetin has also been heavily studied in recent years because of its ability to heal intestinal permeability.
-This is especially helpful for those individuals who are prone to allergies and sensitivities in part because of the ongoing immune insults that having a leaky gut allows.
+Quercetin has also been frequently studied in recent years because of its ability to heal intestinal permeability.
+This is especially helpful for those individuals prone to allergies and sensitivities, in part because of the ongoing immune insults that having a leaky gut allows.
 This makes Quercetin a perfect two-solutions-in-one remedy!

 Stinging Nettle Leaf

-Stinging nettle leaf (very important: leaf, not root) has been shown to have effective ‘antihistamine’ action because it makes histamine receptors less sensitive.
-Because of this mode of action, I tend to use stinging nettle as a synergistic, additive pairing with an antihistamine like quercetin (vs. an agent on its own).
+Stinging nettle leaf (very important: leaf, not root) is an effective ‘antihistamine’ action because it makes histamine receptors less sensitive.
+Because of this mode of action, I use stinging nettle as a synergistic, additive pairing with an antihistamine like quercetin (vs. an agent on its own).
 This can be a powerful combination for those individuals with more entrenched seasonal allergies when there isn’t sufficient relief via Quercetin alone.

 Another excellent choice is the herb Butterbur (Petasites hybridus).
-Butterbur has been formally studied and found to be just as effective as the over-the-counter drug Zyrtec at treating seasonal allergy symptoms.
+Butterbur can be just as effective as the over-the-counter drug Zyrtec at treating seasonal allergy symptoms.
 Unlike Quercetin, Butterbur is helpful because it is an anti-spasmodic remedy.

-Leukotrienes trigger spasms in the trachea, which can help us cough – to expel undesirable substances.
+Leukotrienes trigger spasms in the trachea, and these spasms help us cough and expel undesirable substances.
 Overproduction of leukotrienes, however, causes major inflammation in the respiratory system in the case of asthma and allergy.
 Butterbur interferes with the production of leukotrienes.
-Short-term use (3 to 4 months) is generally regarded as quite safe; long-term use has not been studied.
+Short-term use (3 to 4 months) is generally regarded as safe.

 A typical therapeutic dose of Butterbur extract is about 200mg/day (divided into an AM and PM dose for greater absorption).
 Mild headache or stomachache may be side effects of Butterbur and can be best avoided by taking it on a full stomach.